maxeruth/SymplecticMapTools.jl/docs/src/examples/extrapolation/extrapolation.md

 ```

 # Extrapolation Example
-## Max Ruth

 This is an example of `SymplecticMapTools.jl`.
-The example exists both as a webpage and as a notebook.
-To find the notebook, simply go to the `/examples/` folder in the package directory.
+The example exists both as a
+webpage and as a notebook.
+To find the notebook, simply go to the `/examples/`
+folder in the package directory.

-We will show how sequence extrapolation can be used for finding invariant circles of the Chirikov standard map.
+We will show how sequence extrapolation can be used for finding invariant
+circles of the Chirikov standard map.
 The standard map is given by
 ```math
 \begin{aligned}
     x_{t+1} &= x_t + y_{t+1} \mod 1, \\